Stat Trek

 Teach yourself statistics

-Difference Between Proportions
+Sampling Distribution: Difference Between Proportions

 Suppose we have two populations with proportions equal to P1 and P2.
 Suppose further that we take all possible samples of size n1 and n2.
 And finally, suppose that the following assumptions are valid.

 • The samples from each population are big enough to justify using a normal distribution to model differences between proportions.
 The sample sizes will be big enough when the following conditions are met: n1P1 > 10, n1(1 -P1) > 10, n2P2 > 10, and n2(1 - P2) > 10.
-(This criterion requires that at least 40 observations be sampled from each population.
+(This criterion requires that at least 20 observations be sampled from each population.
 When P1 or P2 is more extreme than 0.5, even more observations are required.)

-Given these assumptions, we know the following.
+Given these assumptions, we know the following about the sampling distribution for the difference between sample proportions.

 • The expected value of the difference between all possible sample proportions is equal to the difference between population proportions.
 Thus, E(p1 - p2) = P1 - P2.

-• The standard deviation of the difference between sample proportions (σd) is approximately equal to:
+When population sizes are large relative to sample sizes, the standard deviation of the difference between sample proportions (σd) is approximately equal to:

 σd = sqrt{ [P1(1 - P1) / n1] + [P2(1 - P2) / n2] }